 17. Business Protection – Business loan protection insurance will protect your practice if you, or another critical member of your practice, is no longer able to work.
 If your dental practice sustains a major loss in revenue, you can receive support to pay loans.
 Check out more information on business loan protection here.
 Business overhead expense insurance is very similar, with more information being found here.

 18. Business Owner Protection – To protect your new dental office, business owner’s protection insurance offers broad coverage.
 Data breach, fire damage, theft, and bodily injury are just some examples of what a highly customizable business owner’s protection insurance can handle.
-When starting a dental practice, make sure you are fully covered.
+When dentists start a practice, make sure you are fully covered.
 Read more about this topic here.

 19. Again, Talk to a Lawyer – This is not a complete or universally applied list of insurances your dental practice will need.
 Consult your legal counsel to ensure full and proper coverage.
 You do not want your new dental practice to be left in the dark.
+This point is included again on this starting a dental practice checklist to stress the importance of finding professionals to consult on topics outside of your expertise.
 A lawyer will provide solutions for you.

 Licensing, Regulations, Permits: Steps 20-25